krook1024/edc15-eoi/README.md

 ### Notes

-- You can run `py eoi.p -h` to print the documentation of each argument.
+- You can run `py eoi.py -h` to print the documentation of each argument.
 - The order of the arguments don't matter, as long as all required arguments are set.